Challenges in the Cocoa Sector

 The German Initiative on Sustainable Cocoa views the new floor price and the Living Income Differential set by the Ghanaian and Ivorian governments as important steps towards achieving a living income for smallholder farmers.

-Abusive is any form of child labour that harms the child physically or physically and prevents him or her from attending school.
-Abusive child labour exists in many sectors worldwide and is also one of the biggest challenges in cocoa farming.
-In Côte d'Ivoire and Ghana alone, the main cocoa-growing countries, over 2 million children work in dangerous conditions on cocoa fields, despite the fact that child labour is officially prohibited in both countries.
+Child labor is defined as work that deprives children of their childhood, their potential and their dignity and that is harmful to their physical and mental development and impairs their education.
+Child labor exists in many sectors worldwide and is also one of the biggest challenges in cocoa farming.
+In Côte d'Ivoire and Ghana, the main cocoa-growing countries alone, more than 1.5 million children work in hazardous conditions on cocoa farms, even though child labor is officially banned in both countries.

 In Ghana and Côte d'Ivoire, large areas of natural forest have been destroyed or even cleared in recent decades.
 Côte d'Ivoire is one of the countries with the highest deforestation rate in the world: between 1960 and 2015 the forest cover in Côte d'Ivoire was reduced by 79 percent.
 Forests and trees are of paramount importance for the climate and biodiversity as well as for cocoa cultivation.
 Forest soil is rich in nutrients and therefore very well suited as fertile soil for cocoa cultivation.
 Agroforestry, the combination of tree population and agricultural use, takes advantage of this.
 The decimation of natural forest stands is increasingly prompting cocoa farmers to use the forests actually protected by the government for cocoa cultivation in order to continue to earn an income.
 Unregulated ownership structures and land rights also play a role here.